Generation P (film): Cast

-Themes

 "I've always been drawn to stories that challenge the norm, and go beyond what¹s considered reality.
 I found Pelevin's brand of cyberpunk mysticism very appealing - dark, with a great sense of humor, and full of revelations about the world we live in.
 Generation P combined a lot of what I've lived through, both personally as a former creative in the service of the goddess Ishtar, and historically, as someone who closely witnessed the huge transformation in Russian society after communism."